PhilipYip1988/python-notebooks/anaconda/linux/bash.md

 <img src='images_bash/img_007.png' alt='img_007' width='450'/>

-The command clear can be sued to clear the terminal:
+The command clear can be used to clear the terminal:

 ```
 clear